-On the show this week I feature the beautiful new album from the duo Kate MacLeod and Kat Eggleston, as well as the latest release from Edmonton Alberta’s troubadour Scott Cook.
-I’ll also play songs from new discs by Jackie Morris, Barb Ryman, and Brad Yoder, to name just a few.
-Tune in and listen this Saturday at 8pm to Fresh Folk on Utah Public Radio.
+On the show this week, I feature the innovative sounds from the 23 String Band, and the old-time music of Pharis and Jason Romero.
+I’ll also play songs from new albums by Whitehorse, Connie Smith, and Ry Cooder, to name just a few.
+Tune in and listen for yourself, this Saturday at 8pm, to Fresh Folk on Utah Public Radio.

 Science Questions explores stem cell therapy and its potential to transform the treatment of human disease.
 Adult stem cells have been used to treat leukemia since the late 1950s.
 Among early attempts to do this were several bone marrow transplants conducted in France following a radiation accident.